No, Not The Video Game

 If you prefer all the additional capabilities of an AppleTV or Roku, then don’t worry about the SmartTV apps and features if you are shopping for a new TV – spend your time and money on the TV itself.

-If you have a multiple TV household, and the TV’s are different brands, it can be very confusing using different SmartTV apps on each one.
+For a multiple TV household, and the TV’s are different brands, it can be very confusing using different SmartTV apps on each one.

-If you don’t want to be shaken with the reverberating yell of “How Do I get Netflix on this damn thing” at all hours of the day or night, consider making the small investment of hooking up the same exact media device to every single TV.
+Avoid being shaken with the reverberating yell of “How Do I get Netflix on this damn thing” at all hours of the day or night, consider making the small investment of hooking up the same exact media device to every single TV.